IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

     if (err !== null) return bail(err, conn);
 ```

 Start by defining a variable with the connection string URL from the Compose console's overview.
-Currently the amqp library does not send a server name for the TLS/SSL SNI support to function, but you can parse the URL into its component parts and add `{ servername: parsedurl.hostname }` to the `amqp.connect` options to inject that property into the connection.
+Currently, the amqp library does not send a server name for the TLS/SSL SNI support to function, but you can parse the URL into its component parts and add `{ servername: parsedurl.hostname }` to the `amqp.connect` options to inject that property into the connection.
 When the connection is complete the callback function is invoked and makes an initial error check.

 Using the connection, the program can now publish a simple message to an exchange.
 First, it makes a channel for this publication.
 The code continues in a callback function: